vmware-tanzu-labs/educates-training-platform/docs/getting-started/creating-a-workshop.md

 git clone git@github.com:vmware-tanzu-labs/educates-workshop-templates.git
 ```

-If you not have access to the GitHub `vmware-tanzu-labs` organization, instead run:
+If you do not have access to the GitHub `vmware-tanzu-labs` organization, instead run:

 ```
 imgpkg pull -i ghcr.io/vmware-tanzu-labs/educates-workshop-templates:latest -o educates-workshop-templates